Prototypon/Prototypon-Helper-Library/README.md

 	})

-### Proto.showCoach
+### Proto.coach

-This method allow to quick show a layer and attach a global click event to hide it upon user click.
+This method allows quickly to show a layer and attach a global click event to hide it upon user click.
+It could be useful to show some hints about what the user is supposed to do on the given micro-interaction.

-	// 'selector' should be the layer id (e.g. '#myHelperInfo') Proto.showCoach( selector )
+	// 'selector' should be the layer id (e.g. '#myHelperInfo') Proto.coach( selector )

 ### Proto.clip

-This method allows to quick make a clip mask passing 2 selectors that are:
+This method allows to make a clip mask passing 2 selectors that are:

-- the container layer that contains all the elements that need to be masked and the mask shape as well
+- the container layer that contains all the elements that need to be masked and the mask element as well
-- the shape that will be used to clip the elements
+- the shape or group of shapes that will be used as a mask element

-    Proto.clip('#mycomp', '#mymask')

-### Proto.clipBody

-Make a clip mask on the whole body, useful to attach a scroll b
+    Proto.clip(container_selector, mask_selector)